Peer Specialist Certification Program

 Classes will take place from June 3, 2013 to July 11, 2013 at 64 New York Avenue, NE, Washington, DC.

-After successful completion of class work, an 80 hour field practicum must be performed with a DMH community based mental health provider.
+After successful completion of class work, an 80 hour field practicum must be performed with a DMH community based behavioral health provider.
 The field practicum will be arranged with the Office of Consumer and Family Affairs.
 The field practicum must be completed by September 7, 2013.

 After the field practicum is completed, a date to take the certification examination must be arranged with the Office of Consumer and Family Affairs.